Ataraxia/Taraxis

-Ataraxia/Taraxis is a 2012 extended play (EP) by American post-metal band Pelican, released through Southern Lord Records on April 10, 2012.
-Ataraxia/Taraxis was Pelican's final release to include founding guitarist Laurent Schroeder-Lebec.
+Ataraxia/Taraxis is the fifth EP by American post-metal band Pelican, released through Southern Lord Records on April 10, 2012.
+Ataraxia/Taraxis was Pelican's final release to include founding guitarist Laurent Schroeder-Lebec until 2025's Flickering Resonance.

 Background and composition

 In 2010, two years prior to the release of the Ataraxia/Taraxis EP, founding member and guitarist Laurent Schroeder-Lebec retired from touring with Pelican.
 In an official press release, it was clarified that the parting was amicable, and that he chose to focus on his family and career instead of the band.
 After concluding recording of Ataraxia/Taraxis, Schroeder-Lebec admitted that his "heart wasn't fully in" preparation for the next full-length album, and he removed himself from the composing process.

 Pelican's goal with Ataraxia/Taraxis was to capture all major sides of the band's sound, "melodic rock, smokey doom, ambient soundscape, acoustic desert-folk, and minimalist electronics."
 Aaron Harris of fellow post-metal outfit Isis aided in recording percussion for the EP.

 A music video for "Lathe Biosas" was released on August 20, 2013.
 A brief clip of the EP's first track, "Ataraxia", serves as the introduction to the video, which goes on to intersperse acted scenes with live performances.